fabiommendes/boxed/README.rst

-Boxed is a simple sandboxing solution to Python.
-It works by running arbitrary Python functions in another python interpreter as an unprivileged user.
+Boxed is a simple sandboxing solution for Python.
+It works by running arbitrary Python functions in a separate python interpreter as an unprivileged user.

 The API is very simple::